When Automated Inspection Meets Human Vision

 If you’re in the Chicago area next week, come check out the Automate conference and expo (April 8-11), which “brings together North America's broadest range of automation solutions, [including] the latest in robotics, machine vision, AI, motion control, and related technologies.”
 Radiant will be there (Booth #9237) with live demos of several of our automated visual inspection technologies, including display test and Advanced Vision for quality control in electronics production.

 Radiant’s visual inspection solutions pair the specialized optics and imaging technology of our ProMetric® Imaging Photometers and Colorimeters with advanced algorithms to locate and characterize cosmetic defects.
-Our imaging systems feature scientific-grade CCDs with extremely high resolution (up to 43 megapixels), dynamic range, and signal-to-noise ratio for precise and repeatable image-based measurements.
-Image noise is carefully reduced by testing each CCD’s specifications and by applying built-in sensor cooling, enabling our CCD imaging systems to detect more surface variations and defects than even the highest-megapixel CMOS cameras.
+Our imaging systems feature scientific-grade image sensors with extremely high resolution (up to 43 megapixels), dynamic range, and signal-to-noise ratio for precise and repeatable image-based measurements.
+Image noise is carefully reduced by testing each sensor's specifications and by applying built-in sensor cooling, enabling our imaging systems to detect more surface variations and defects than most high-resolution measurement cameras.

 At Automate, we’ll demonstrate how our photometry-based systems are applied in visual inspection applications of internal components (cables, connectors, screws), displays (luminance uniformity) and surfaces (scratches, dents, debris) to achieve accuracy beyond the capability of human inspectors.
 Radiant turnkey systems are engineered to address specific production needs.
 These systems function continuously without downtime, outperforming multiple human inspectors doing repeat inspections.